Published February 6, 2020

 No longer can brands rely on celebrity endorsements and ads.
 As consumers, we’re numbed to hard-sell adverts and fluffy marketing messages.
 Too many irrelevant ads.
 Too many intrusive pop-ups.
-Too many celebrities pretending they use a particular brand of washing powder.
+Too many celebrities pretending they use a particular brand of odor eliminator.

-We were already tiring of brand-speak.
-Then along came Millennials and Generation Z. They broke with expected consumer behavior.
-They didn’t believe the ads.
+We'd already tired of brand-speak.
+Then along came Millennials.
+They broke with expected consumer behavior.
+They didn’t believe ads.
 They wanted social proof before they parted with their cash.
 They turned to influencers they respected, valuing their brand reviews.
 Their opinions.

 The buzz in the marketplace is now so loud that we’re tuning out.
 We’re ignoring what we don’t want to hear.
 Instead, we’re turning to social media and following people that we trust.
 Reading their reviews, taking their advice, sharing our own opinions.